List of Neighbours characters introduced in 2021

 Neighbours is an Australian television soap opera.
 It was first broadcast on 18 March 1985 and airs on digital channel 10 Peach.
 The following is a list of characters that first appear in the show in 2021, by order of first appearance.
 All characters are introduced by the show's executive producer Jason Herbison.
 Curtis Perkins was introduced towards the end of January, and Jesse Porter made his debut in March.
 Sheila Canning began appearing in April.
-Evelyn Farlow arrived in August, followed by Britney Barnes in September and Felicity Higgins during October, whilst December also saw the arrival of Wendy Rodwell.
+Abigail Tanaka and Evelyn Farlow arrived in August, followed by Britney Barnes in September and Felicity Higgins during October, whilst December also saw the arrival of Wendy Rodwell.

 Curtis Perkins

 Curtis Perkins, played by Nathan Borg, made his first appearance on 28 January 2021.
 The character and Borg's casting details were announced on 3 December 2020, which is the United Nations' International Day of Persons with Disabilities.
 Borg is the first actor with a cochlear implant to appear on Australian television.
 Of his casting, he stated "Growing up I never saw anyone like me on television, so I knew it was time to have a hard of hearing actor on our Australian screens.
 I think it's important in this industry that people with all disabilities of all ages get to tell their stories."
 Borg began filming his first scenes for the recurring role of Curtis in November.
 Curtis is a newly qualified teacher who joins the teaching staff at Erinsborough High, "under the watchful eye" of Susan Kennedy (Jackie Woodburne) and Jane Harris (Annie Jones).
 He is billed as "an easy-going guy" and "far tougher than he lets on".
 Series producer Jason Herbison said Curtis is independent and not defined by his disability.
 He also has a link to one of the established characters.
 Borg was initially contracted for eight weeks, but the producers asked him to continue in the role and he "was happy to bring more of Curtis, for sure."
-Curtis was later given a love interest in the form of Jesse Porter (Cameron Robbie), who comes to spy on a few residents and enters into a fake relationship with Harlow Robinson (Jenna Donovan).
+Curtis was later given a love interest in the form of Jesse Porter (Cameron Robbie), who comes to spy on a few residents and enters into a fake relationship with Harlow Robinson (Jemma Donovan).
 Borg told Joe Julians of Radio Times that Curtis is hurt by Jesse's behaviour and "feels quite betrayed and very angry".
 Borg also told Julians that the plot allows the audience to see a new side to Curtis, as he gets angry and even physical at one point.
 Borg admitted that he really enjoyed playing out those scenes and exploring another side to the character.